PressCrew/infinity/dashboard/docs/docs/options.md

 ## Sections

 To define a section, you add something like this to your options.ini file BEFORE any options that will be assigned to that section are defined.
 Section names must be all lower case.
-Section titles can contain just about any character except double quotes.

 	[.typography]
 	title = "Typography"

 Now you have a new section to which typography options can be assigned.

+### You configure sections using the directives that follow.

+### `title`

+The section title which is displayed in the theme options panel menu.
+Section titles can contain just about any character except double quotes.

+	title = "Welcome Text"

+### `parent`

+Sections can be nested to build up a tree.
+In order to configure a section to belong to a parent section, you simply add the "parent" directive and set its value to another section that has already been defined:

+	parent = "layout"

+Any section which has children sections assigned to it cannot contain options.
+If you try to assign options to a parent section, a fatal error will occur.

 ## Options